 With the success of Scouting for Boys, Baden-Powell set up a central Boy Scouts office, which registered new Scouts and designed a uniform.
 By the end of 1908, there were 60,000 Boy Scouts, and troops began springing up in British Commonwealth countries across the globe.
 In September 1909, the first national Boy Scout meeting was held at the Crystal Palace in London.
 Ten thousand Scouts showed up, including a group of uniformed girls who called themselves the Girl Scouts.
 In 1910, Baden-Powell organized the Girl Guides as a separate organization.

 The American version of the Boy Scouts has it origins in an event that occurred in London in 1909.
-Chicago publisher William Boyce was lost in the fog when a Boy Scout came to his aid.
+According to one version of the story, Chicago publisher William Boyce was lost in the fog when a Boy Scout came to his aid.
 After guiding Boyce to his destination, the boy refused a tip, explaining that as a Boy Scout he would not accept payment for doing a good deed.
-This anonymous gesture inspired Boyce to organize several regional U.S. youth organizations, specifically the Woodcraft Indians and the Sons of Daniel Boone, into the Boy Scouts of America.
-Incorporated on February 8, 1910, the movement soon spread throughout the country.
+This anonymous gesture inspired Boyce to organize a national U.S. scouting organization that would merge with several existing regional groups including the Woodcraft Indians and the Sons of Daniel Boone.
+Incorporated on February 8, 1910, the Boy Scouts of America soon had chapters throughout the country.
 In 1912, Juliette Gordon Low founded the Girl Scouts of America in Savannah, Georgia.

 In 1916, Baden-Powell organized the Wolf Cubs, which caught on as the Cub Scouts in the United States, for boys under the age of 11.
 Four years later, the first international Boy Scout Jamboree was held in London, and Baden-Powell was acclaimed Chief Scout of the world.
 He died in 1941.